 The preferred CBCT unit is one that allows acquiring a small FOV with a small voxel size; the result will be a radiographic study with high resolution that will allow evaluation of dental pathoses and relationships with adjacent anatomical structures.19 The American Academy of Oral and Maxillofacial Radiology, in conjunction with the American Association of Endodontists, published a position paper in 2015 on the use of CBCT in endodontics.
-The joint position paper states that intraoral radiographs should be considered the initial imaging modality of choice of the endodontic patient.20 A CBCT should not be made in routine diagnosis or for screening purposes in the absence of endodontic signs.
+The joint position paper states that intraoral radiographs should be considered the initial imaging modality of choice in the evaluation of the endodontic patient.20 A CBCT should not be made in routine diagnosis or for screening purposes in the absence of endodontic signs.

 A CBCT may be beneficial to the clinician for diagnosis in patients with contradictory or non-specific clinical signs and symptoms associated with untreated or previous endodontically treated teeth following evaluation of inconclusive intraoral radiographic findings.

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.